 302 URBAN SOCIOLOGY AND COMMUNITY ORGANIZATION.
 S. A descriptive and theoretical analysis of the urban community and urban sub-cultures.
 The emphasis is on community structure, function, value systems, and style of life.
-Prerequisite: 203 or approval of department staff.
+Prerequisite: 203.

 304 THE FAMILY.
-S. An intensive culturally comparative and historical analysis of the family as an institution.
+F. An intensive culturally comparative and historical analysis of the family as an institution.
 The contemporary courtship, marriage, and divorce patterns of the American family are also discussed.
 Prerequisite: 203.
 Mr. Holstege.

 306 SOCIOLOGY OF DEVIANT BEHAVIOR.
 S. An analysis not only of the causes for, manifestations of, and ameliorative and preventive programs for, deviant behavior but also of the nature and source of the norms from which people deviate.
 Implications are drawn for various institutions, particularly the school and the church.
 Prerequisite: 203.
-Mr. Rottman.
+Mr. Rattman.